We’ve put together some frequently asked questions to help you work out if your application will be eligible.

 The CARES Community Buildings Fund is always popular and Local Energy Scotland can only allocate the budget available.
 Applications may either be queued or rejected depending on available funds.

-We are keen that CARES funding makes the biggest environmental and financial impacts possible.
+We consider this important because we are keen that CARES funding makes the biggest environmental and financial impacts possible.
 This is achieved though reducing the amount of energy used in the building.
 If the building is only used once a week or is closed for long periods of the year, these benefits will be reduced.

 CARES will not fund buildings that do not have good utilisation rates, and this will be assessed as part of our review of your application.
 Current assessments will be made on a case-by-case basis and at the discretion of Local Energy Scotland.